-Where is Kim Jong Un's wife, Ri Sol Ju?
+Ri Sol Ju: The woman married to Kim Jong Un

 Former cheerleader

-Believed to be in her late twenties or early thirties, little is known about Ri's early life or family.
+Believed to be in her late 20s or early 30s, little is known about Ri's early life or family.

 According to Michael Madden, an expert who publishes North Korea Leadership Watch, Ri was born around 1984 in Chongjin, North Korea's third largest city, on the country's east coast.